 Natasha uploaded her first YouTube video on August 11th, 2014 Natasha Bure Official Youtube + All About It).
 This video was an introductory video that tells viewers what to except on the channel in the future.
 I decided to mention this video not only because it is the first one on the channel, but also because even in a video with such sole content, Natasha is able to show that she is funny, relatable, comfortable on camera, and most importantly, very fun to watch.
 The next video that we are going to discuss is Natasha’s ‘August Favorites’ video which she uploaded on August 21st, 2014 (August Favorites ).
 This video covered Natasha’s favorite beauty/skin products, movies, and miscellaneous products of the month.
 I really loved all of the products that Natasha mentions in her video, and I also loved the mixed between high end and inexpensive items that she had in the video, I definitely think that this makes the video appeal to a wider range of audience.
 In this video, Natasha also allows her bubbly personality to shine, and certainly will make everyone wish they could be her BFF (also, the mean girls reference was great…Glenn Coco would be so proud).
 The final video that we are going to discuss in this blog post, is Natasha’s ‘Back To School Style + What’s In My Backpack’ video which was uploaded on August 29th, 2014 (Back To School Style + What’s In My Backpack).
 I really thought that this video was perfect to showcase because back to school time is now upon us.
 I absolutely LOVED the outfits that Natasha showcased because they’re cute, stylish, perfect for a wide range of styles, and school/parent approved (got to keep those ATMs…I mean parents happy…just kidding, we love them).
 I also really loved how Natasha was able to show how back to school style can also extend to school supplies.
 She was able to show pieces that were both efficient and cute.
 You gotta love a girl who’s so stylish that she makes you want to even copy her school supplies style (and trust me you will want to).

 Didn’t I say see was amazing?
 As I’m sure you can already tell, Natasha is on her way to become a top YouTuber.
 I think that what really sets Natasha apart from all of the other beauty/fashion gurus on YouTube, is the fact that she is not only knowledgeable about both topics, but she also has an incredible level of comfort in front of the camera.
 She also has the ability to quickly gain an audience, in fact in only a month on YouTube (as of September 10th, 2014); she already has 2,436 subscribers, and 23,957 total channel views.
 She also has over 72,000 followers on Instagram (which achieved in about 7 or 8 months), and 1,960 Twitter followers (which she accumulated in about 1 month).
+I find this truly amazing, especially seeing as some people can find it so hard to even reach this number in their lifetimes.
+If I’m honest, I thought the only way you could increase your Instagram followers was through a service similar to what Nitreo, (https://nitreo.com) can offer.
+Or so this is what my friend tells me.
+I’ve never tried it.
+This achievement just goes to show that you can reach thousands of followers on your own, but there is no harm in getting additional help along the way.
 So as you can see, Natasha is quickly becoming the internet’s biggest not so secret talent.
 I am very excited to see where Natasha goes from here.
 It will be fun to see just how high this young star rises.

 Keep in touch with Natasha!